 Sawfish, also known as carpenter sharks, are a group of cartilaginous fish distinguished by their long, flattened snout, which resembles a saw.
-Among the largest fish in the world, they belong to the family Pristidae within the order Rhinopristiformes, which also includes guitarfish, wedgefish, and banjo rays.
+They belong to the family Pristidae within Rhinopristiformes, an order which also includes guitarfish, wedgefish, and banjo rays.
 This order lies within the superorder Batoidea, and hence, sawfishes are a family of rays.

 These fish occupy marine, brackishwater, and freshwater habitats, where they search for food using sensory cells on their rostrum.
 They typically feed on fish and tiny invertebrates, such as mollusks and crustaceans.

-Currently, there are 5 extant species of sawfish divided into 2 extant genera.
-They are hunted for their teeth, fins, and saws and are thus listed as Critically Endangered (CR) in the IUCN Red List.
+Currently, there are 5 species of sawfish divided into 2 extant genera.
+They are hunted for their teeth, fins, and snouts, and are thus listed as Critically Endangered (CR) in the IUCN Red List.

-The largetooth, smalltooth, and green sawfishes are one of the largest fishes in the world, typically measuring around 6 m (20 ft) in total length.
-Their largest individuals generally reach over 7 m (23 ft) and weigh as much as 500 to 600 kg (1,102 to 1,323 lb).
-However, according to some reports, one individual attained a length of 9.14 m (30 ft) and weighed around 2,400 kg (5,300 lb).
+The largetooth, smalltooth, and green sawfishes are among the largest fishes in the world, measuring around 6 m (20 ft) in total length on average.
+However, their largest individuals typically reach over 7 m (23 ft) and weigh as much as 500 to 600 kg (1,102 to 1,323 lb).
+Moreover, some reports state that one sawfish individual attained a length of 9.14 m (30 ft), while another sawfish was found to weigh over 2,400 kg (5,300 lb).

 Although they are rays, sawfish have a shark-like appearance with flat heads and undersides.
 Their upper body varies in color, ranging from dull brown, gray, green, or yellow, while their underside is usually pale white.